petertimwalker/petertimwalker/README.md

   def greeting
-    super # 👋 Hi, I’m @petertimwalker from Boston MA and I'm 26 years old puts "I've been working professionally for the past #{years_professional} years and I'm interested in Ruby, React, AWS, and Docker" end
+    super # 👋 Hi, I’m @petertimwalker from Boston MA and I'm 26 years old puts "I've been working professionally for the past #{years_professional} years" puts " and I'm interested in Ruby, React, AWS, and Docker" end

   private